 One of the reasons this area is so popular is because is is a protected marine site, due to local conservation efforts the coral, marine flora and fauna is very healthy.
 Local dive centres also offer overnight dive trips to remote dive sites around Koh Tang, Koh Prins and Koh Pulawei.

 If you are thinking about staying or and going diving in Sihanoukville we have put together some useful information which should help you.

 You can travel by private/public bus from Siem Reap or Phnom Penh to Sihanoukville.
 The journey from Siem Riep takes about 10 hours so you will need to leave early in the morning or catch an overnight transport.
 There are plenty of interesting stops along the way making for an exciting journey...choices include a visit to a bamboo sticky rice cake making workshop or Spider town (harbouring…you guessed it, tarantulas!!)

-Most people stay on the Southern coast of Cambodia in places like Sihanoukville (as seen above).
+Most people stay close to the beach in Sihanoukville (as seen above).
 We also recommend going to stay on the island of Koh Rong Samloem.
 Accommodation can be included in the price of some dive packages or you can just find somewhere independently, there are great value beach bungalows, hotels and hostels available.